Skip to main content

 Follow these steps to run a quick smoke test and confirm the platform is working:

-Step 1: In the Web UI, go to Sensors -> Network Scan
+Step 1: In the Web UI, go to Sensors -> Network Scan.

-Step 2: On network scan page, enter an HTTPS URL to scan (for example: https://www.google.com), then click Scan to start the scan.
+Step 2: On the network scan page, enter an HTTPS URL to scan (for example: https://www.google.com), then click Scan to start the scan.

 Step 5: At this point, the scan has completed and the pipeline is waiting for the policy execution to finish.
 Policy execution can take up to 45 seconds.
 Until policies run, all findings will show a Pending status under the Findings tab: